ufz/ogs/web/content/docs/devguide/testing/gitlab-ci/index.md

 - `ci::web only`: Runs Jupyter notebook ctests only and builds the web site.
 - `ci::linux only` and `ci::mac only` and `ci::win only`: Runs platform specific builds only.

+## More MR labels affecting CI pipelines

+- `ci_large` for enabling large ctests in merge request pipelines.
+Combine with `ci::linux only` for faster feedback on the benchmarks.

 ### Manually editing `.gitlab-ci.yml` and `scripts/ci/pipelines/regular.yml`

 You can change the pipeline by editing the `.gitlab-ci.yml` and `scripts/ci/jobs/*.yml` files.
 It is good practice to mark these changes with commits starting with `drop: ...` in the commit message so they can be removed later easily.